Texas Holdem Poker Online – Texas Holdem Rules & Strategy

 Re: Final Table Play in Texas Holdem Tournaments

-by onemore on Wednesday, May 10 @ 07:07:20 EDT
+by onemore on Wednesday, May 10 @ 07:07:20 BST

 Excellent article.
 I seldom reach the final table and when I do I seem to get nervous.
 I will use your points next time I am lucky enough to reach the final table.